jubakong/JBAlert/README.md

 Easier Use of Alert:

 ## Main Features
-- OK and Cancel Button
+- BOTH OK and Cancel Button
 - OK Button ONLY
 - Cancel Button ONLY